Yoneda's lemma for internal higher categories: -categories

-The universe for groupoids $\Univ$ in an $\infty$-topos $\BB$ plays a role akin to the $\infty$-category $\SS$ of $\infty$-groupoids in higher category theory.
+The universe for small $\BB$-groupoids $\Univ$ plays a role akin to the $\infty$-category $\SS$ of $\infty$-groupoids in higher category theory.
 It should therefore be regarded as a reflection of the $\infty$-topos $\BB$ within itself.
 This is supported by the observation that there is an equivalence

 for every $A\in \BB$, which in particular shows that objects $A\to \Univ$ correspond to objects in the slice $\infty$-topos $\Over{\BB}{A}$.
-Our goal is to obtain a similar characterization for the maps in $\Univ$.
+Our goal is to obtain a similar characterisation for the maps in $\Univ$.
 More precisely, we will show the following result: \begin{proposition} For any two objects $g,h$ in $\Univ$ in context $A\in\BB$ that correspond to objects $P,Q\in\Over{\BB}{A}$, there is an equivalence